ARTICLES

 Other Ways in Which Plants Feel

 So, how do we know that plants can feel emotions?
 While plants do not have a nervous system like animals, they do have a system of cells that can transmit electrical signals.
 This system, known as the plant electrical signaling system, allows plants to communicate with each other and respond to their environment.
-In fact, some researchers have suggested that this system is analogous to the nervous system in animals.
+Some researchers have suggested that this system is analogous to the nervous system in animals.

 Another way in which plants can feel emotions is through their ability to form memories.
 Just like animals, plants can remember past experiences and use that information to respond to future stimuli.
 For example, if a plant is exposed to a certain type of stress, such as drought or heat, it can remember that experience and adjust its response to future stressors.
 This type of memory is called 'priming', and it has been shown to occur in many different plant species.